vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_principles_and_vision.md

 To do this we will leverage our Burst compiler to produce exact floating point math between different platforms.
 Imagine a linux server & iOS device running the same floating point math code.
 This is useful for many scenarios particularly for connected games, but also debugging, replay etc.

 > Note: Floating point math discrepancies is a problem that Unity decided to tackle head on.
 This issue has been known about for some time, but so far there has not been a need great enough to encourage people to solve it.
-For some insight into this problem, including some of the workarounds needed to avoid solving the problem, consider reading [Floating-Point Determinism by Bruce Dawson](https://randomascii.wordpress.com/2013/07/16/floating-point-determinism/).
+For some insight into this problem, including some of the workarounds needed to avoid solving it, consider reading [Floating-Point Determinism by Bruce Dawson](https://randomascii.wordpress.com/2013/07/16/floating-point-determinism/).

 ## Sandbox